 Sri Adi Subrahmanya Temple: Sri Adi Subrahmanya Temple is situated next to the Subrahmanya Temple, featuring anthills that are worshipped as Vasuki and Adishesha.
 Along with being a religious attraction this place also provides respite from the hustle and bustle of the city with its mountain streams and lush green surroundings.

-The main front door of the temple encounters to eastern, the devotees enter through western major Gopura, soon after going for a holy bathe inside Dhara River.
+The main front door of the temple encounters to eastern, and the devotees enter through the western major Gopura, soon after going for a holy bathe inside the Dhara River.
 The beam of Garuda with silver is viewed right here.
 According to traditions, the actual pillar ended up being preset to protect the followers from the killer fires that gush right out of Vasuki’s breath, current in the temple.
 Alongside the beam is the exterior hallway and after that the inside hallway.
 The stage is viewed in the middle of the sanctum.
-Within the upper stage is the deity connected with Sri Subramanian, about the midsection portion is the deity connected with Vasuki in addition to it at the decreased level the deity connected with Shesha.
+Within the upper stage is the deity connected with Sri Subramanian, about the midsection portion, is the deity connected with Vasuki in addition to it at the decreased level the deity connected with Shesha.
 A group of Lingas referred to as Kukke Lingas are located to the west of the inside sanctum.
 The southern area of aspect with the inside sanctum is the shrine connected with The Lord Bhairava.

 Mangalore local beach and other sightseeing

 Most people regularly travel by hiring a Mangalore to Kollur Mookambika and other temples Taxi for their devotional and tour needs.
 It is very important to have a comfortable journey so that you are fresh when you reach the destination to make the maximum out of your trip.
 The travelling distance from Mangalore to Kollur Mookambika Temple is 142 Km.